MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-connect-field-service-mobile.md

 This feature lets you:

-- Access guides from anywhere, anytime, using your iOS or Android mobile device (tablet and phone).
+- Access guides using your iOS or Android mobile device (tablet and phone).

 - Use guides already created in your existing environment.